Table of Contents

 Your brand is the unique combination of skills, education, experience, and background that brings out the amazing set of competencies only you possess.
 Branding is how you present yourself to the world.
 Effective personal branding differentiates you from the crowd and enables you to build trust with prospective connections and employers.

 Building a personal brand has become more critical than ever.
 One of the reasons is that more and more recruiters use LinkedIn and other social media during the hiring process.
-According to a 2018 study, 70% of employers use LinkedIn to screen candidates during the recruitment process, and 43% of employers check current employees’ social media.
+According to a 2018 study, 70% of employers use LinkedIn to screen candidates during recruitment, and 43% of employers check current employees’ social media.

 Building your brand is one step further to express yourself.
 Thus, optimizing your activity on LinkedIn is important to make it work in your favor.
 Some tips for building your brand and gathering more followers are: